Cloud-Tian/Cloud-Tian.github.io/_pages/about.md

 ==========NEWS===========

+[2025-07-29] One paper, 'A 28nm Spiking Vision Transformer Accelerator with Dual-Path Sparse Compute Core and EMA-free Self-Attention Engine for Embodied Intelligence', has been accepted to IEEE TCAS-AI🎉!

 [2025-05-21] One paper, 'BoostViT: Booth-Serial Skipping and Tunable Scaling for Vision Transformers', has been accepted to IEEE TCAS-I🎉!

 [2025-05-12] One paper, 'A Resource-Efficient Algorithm-Hardware Co-Design Towards Semi-Supervised Neurological Symptoms Prediction', has been accepted to IEEE TIM🎉!